Charles E W Bean, Diaries, AWM38 3DRL 606/94/1 - November - December 1917 - Part 3

 her eyes have been failing or rather

 have been too weak for reading.
-The
+She

-has had to give it altogether.
+has had to give it ^up altogether.
 Her

-new house at Landy Bay & her
+new house at Sandy Bay & her

-grandchild are her compensation
+grandchild are her compensation,

-thank god.
-Wherever mother joes
+thank God.
+Wherever mother goes

-The builds up a garden that is
+she builds up a garden that is

-like herself, a very perfect wweet
+like herself, a very perfect sweet

-thing in every
+thing in every corner, with all sorts

 of sweet hidden beauties; & she

-also builds up around herself.
+also builds up around herself,

-a little court of
+unconsciously, a little court of

-admirers - women + men both- who
+admirers - women & men both - who

 Last edited by: